JanPSchwarz/JanPSchwarz/README.md

-# Welcome and
+# Welcome

-_Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in Braunschweig(Germany) but since i enjoy travelling, you may probably find me in other corners of the world as well🌎 Looking forward to see you there!_
+_Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in Braunschweig(Germany).
+I gave up my former profession to become a passionated Web Dev and explore the world of coding 🌎 I enjoy combining sharp logic and gorgeous visuals👨🏼‍💻

 ---